• Skip to primary navigation

 Mix the water and coconut milk together well.
 I used canned coconut milk, but if you have fresh milk, that will be great.
 Make sure you use the first press.

-Now, transfer the rice to the rice cooker with 1 teaspoon of salt.
+Now, transfer the rice to the rice cooker with 1 tsp of salt.
 Add the coconut milk mixture, mix well and cook till rice is tender and all the liquid is absorbed.

 Once done, fluff gently with a fork.